leomarcov/labadmin-win-tools/README.md

 ### Configuration
 Each user can be config in **`<username>.cfg`** JSON file in `C:\Users\profiles-cleaner\`:
-  * `cleanAfterDays`: number of days from last clean to next autoclean.
-0 clean in each reboot.
-1 clean every day.
+  * `cleanAfterDays`: number of days from last clean to next autoclean (0 clean in each reboot, 1 clean every day, etc).
-  * `skipUserp`: boolean value to skip this user from autoclean.
+  * `skipUserp`: boolean value to skip this user from autoclean (skips `cleanAfterDays`).
-  * `cleanAllways`: array of realtive profile paths to clean on every reboot.
+  * `cleanAllways`: array of realtive profile paths to clean on every call.
   * `lastClean`: date where last clean was executed.